agrbin/snapscale-article/README.md

 - view your previous measurements
 - settings screen that optionally sets up FitBit export and no-weigh-in reminders

-I intentionally reduced all clutter that could waste user's time from the app.
+We intentionally reduced all clutter that could waste user's time from the app.
 There is no login to start using the app - login is required later only if you want to export data to FitBit.

 ## Implementation details worth sharing